Overview

 1. Improving Crop Yields

-By precisely modifying the DNA of crops, scientists can introduce traits that enhance their resistance to environmental stresses, ultimately leading to increased productivity and improved food security.
+By precisely modifying crop DNA, scientists can introduce traits that enhance resistance to environmental stresses, ultimately increasing productivity and improving food security.

 2. Developing Disease-Resistant Plants